keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

   so that the spell checker knows about it.

 * Blog source is added to the `docs/blog/posts` directory.
-  Individul blogs are not listed in the `mkdocs.yaml` file like other documentation.
+  Individual blogs are not listed in the `mkdocs.yaml` file like other documentation.
   Instead, the blog plugin manages integration of all blogs with source in the `blogs` directory.